fkinos/ffkkinos.com/content/notes/sets.md

 ## applications

-sets are pretty hand to represent anything you want, all of mathematics is built upon the notion of sets anyway.
+sets are pretty handy to represent anything you want, all of mathematics is built upon the notion of sets anyway.

 a pretty common use case is to represent a group of numbers like the natural numbers, or the real numbers. it can also be used to represent a specific universe for some logic statement.